FREE CAR PARK

 Entry to the visitor centre are free of charge, so why not drop in!

 A remarkable survivor.
 The Great Barn at Basing Grange was built in 1535, shortly before a visit by Henry VIII.
 It was mainly used for storing hundreds of sheaves of corn and barley harvested from the Paulet's vast estate.

 It is one of the largest examples of its kind in England and is the only Tudor building at Basing House to have survived intact to the present day.
 This is all the more remarkable since it was the at the centre of a famous attack by the Parliamentary army in 1643, an event which gave the barn its local nickname of "The Bloody Barn".

 The walled garden reflects the final phase of Basing as a great house in the Jacobean period, 1600-1625.
-Sadly no contemporary illustration or description survives so a distinguished panel of garden historians have designed this garden following the design principles of the day and based on the Paulet family's heraldic devices and their motto ‘Aymes Loyaulte’ (‘Love Loyalty.’)
+Sadly, no contemporary illustration or description of the gardens survived, so a distinguished panel of garden historians has designed this garden following the design principles of the day and based on the Paulet family's heraldic devices, including their motto Aymes Loyaulte (Love Loyalty)

-See the renovated 'Lady of the House' garden which can be found in the far corner of the Walled Garden.
+See the renovated Lady of the House garden which can be found in the far corner of the Walled Garden.